vkhrystych/tobeor/README.md

-# tobeor

-## Simple wrapper for annoying OR statements
+# tobeor - simple wrapper for annoying OR statements

 Hey!
 That's my first open-source package, so don't blame on me 😏